 If you’re a family member or friend of a Family Birth Center mom, you can visit the online nursery.

 When to Come to the Hospital

 If you think you are in labor, please call your physician or come to the Family Birth Center located at the MU Women’s and Children’s Hospital.
-You can enter through the Women’s Health Center at the front of the hospital or be seen in the OB triage area from 7 a.m. to 10 p.m.
-Monday through Friday.
+You can enter through the Women’s Health Center at the front of the hospital.
 Please enter through the emergency room on weekends or after hours.
 Short-term reserved parking is located in front of the Women’s Health Center entrance for emergency deliveries.